withered-magic/starpls/README.md

 3. In the extension development host, open a `.star` file and enjoy syntax highlighting and error messages!

 ## Known Issues
-- The `not in` operator is currently not supported and does not parse correctly.
+- Type guards are not supported.

 ## Disclaimer
 This project is still heavily WIP, so expect a decent amount of bugs and crashes if you decide to try it out!
 Additionally, I've elected to focus on implementing the core Starlark specification first before introducing Bazel- or Buck2-specific features.